EraserYao/PetriNetsProject/README.md

 ## Initialization
 Just clone the repo and open the dictionary
+We use vitural machine in windows to finish this project.
+- install vitural box, create VM.
+- install Ubuntu.
-- run `apt-get install nodejs` for install nodejs
+- run `apt-get install nodejs` for install nodejs.
-- run `npm install` to install dependence
+- run `npm install` to install dependence.
-- run `npm start` to start
+- run `npm start` to start.
 - open browser and input http://localhost:8888 to access the WebGME website.
 Then creat a new project, choosing the seed project as initializer.

 ## Modeling